ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Data generation

 \section{Data generation}

-For the Conference on Neural Information Processing Systems 2022 (NeurIPS), the Ariel Data Challenge on Inferring Physical Properties of Exoplanets From Next-Generation Telescopes was accepted.
-The goal of this competition is to identifying a reliable and scalable method to perform planetary characterisation.
 For the data generation we employed \emph{Alfnoor} \citep{Changeat_2021}, a tool built to expand the forward model and atmospheric retrieval capabilities of \emph{TauREx\,3} \citep{Al-Refaie_2021} to large populations of exo-atmospheres. \emph{Alfnoor} allows to automatise the generation or telescope simulations and perform large scale standardised atmospheric retrievals.
+A lightweight description of the main concepts behind atmospheric studies of exoplanets are described in Appendix \ref{A0:intro}.
 In the context of ESA-Ariel, we generated 105,887 simulated forward observations as well as 26,109 standardised retrieval outputs.